siophelan/siophelan/README.md

-👋 Hello, I’m @siophelan
+👋 Hello, I’m @siophelan <br>
-🎓 In 2022, I completed a Higher Diploma in Science in Computing at TU Dublin ⌨️ My final project incorporated Python, a Flask app, a Raspberry Pi, a motion sensor, and two cats 🐈🐈
+🎓 In 2022, I completed a Higher Diploma in Science in Computing at TU Dublin <br>
+⌨️ My final project incorporated Python, a Flask app, a Raspberry Pi, a motion sensor, and two cats 🐈🐈

 <!---